 In this multi-stage proceeding regarding a declarant’s failure to comply with its turnover obligations under s.
 43 of the Condo Act, the court gave a number of orders, including:

 First: That the turnover meeting and election of directors was valid notwithstanding that the declarant’s principal (holding proxies for more than half the units) did not arrive until after the meeting had concluded and, further, that that the declarant failed to turn over to the condominium the materials specified in sections 43(4), (5) and (7) and 55; Second: Costs of over $16,000 was awarded to the corporation and its unit owners for costs of the application, plus an additional $10,000 in damages as per section 43(9)(c); Third: Contempt proceedings were initiated against the declarant’s principal for wanton failure to obey orders to deliver materials.
-The contempt appears to have been ultimately purged.
+[Update: In the fourth instalment, the contempt appears to be nearly purged.]

 1. Perper v.
 York Region Condominium Corp.
 No. 860, 2012 ONSC 3019